MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> We propose a detection framework based on BP reverse-engineering and a novel expected transferability (ET) statistic.
 We show that our ET statistic is effective using the same detection threshold, irrespective of the classification domain, the attack configuration, and the BP reverse-engineering algorithm that is used.

 ## Privacy

+- CLIPping Privacy: Identity Inference Attacks on Multi-Modal Machine Learning Models. [[paper]](https://arxiv.org/abs/2209.07341)
+  - Dominik Hintersdorf, Lukas Struppek, Kristian Kersting.
+  - Key Word: Multi-Modal Machine Learning; Identity Inference Attacks.
+  - <details><summary>Digest</summary> Image-text models like CLIP have not yet been looked at in the context of privacy attacks.
+While membership inference attacks aim to tell whether a specific data point was used for training, we introduce a new type of privacy attack, named identity inference attack (IDIA), designed for multi-modal image-text models like CLIP.
+Using IDIAs, an attacker can reveal whether a particular person, was part of the training data by querying the model in a black-box fashion with different images of the same person.

+- M^4I: Multi-modal Models Membership Inference. [[paper]](https://arxiv.org/abs/2209.06997) [[code]](https://github.com/MultimodalMI/Multimodal-membership-inference)
+  - Pingyi Hu, Zihan Wang, Ruoxi Sun, Hu Wang, Minhui Xue. *NeurIPS 2022*
+  - Key Word: Multi-modal Machine Learning; Membership inference.
+  - <details><summary>Digest</summary> we propose Multi-modal Models Membership Inference (M^4I) with two attack methods to infer the membership status, named metric-based (MB) M^4I and feature-based (FB) M^4I, respectively.
+More specifically, MB M^4I adopts similarity metrics while attacking to infer target data membership.
+FB M^4I uses a pre-trained shadow multi-modal feature extractor to achieve the purpose of data inference attack by comparing the similarities from extracted input and output features.

 - Black-box Ownership Verification for Dataset Protection via Backdoor Watermarking. [[paper]](https://arxiv.org/abs/2209.06015) [[code]](https://github.com/THUYimingLi/DVBW)
   - Yiming Li, Mingyan Zhu, Xue Yang, Yong Jiang, Shu-Tao Xia.